lemonase/lemonase.github.io/content/posts/mosh-the-mobile-shell.md

   - cli
 ---

-### Do you have a low speed or spotty network connection?
+### Do you have a low speed or spotty network connection

 If you have ever tried using ssh from a device with a spotty Wi-Fi connection, you know that the experience can range from less than ideal to downright infurating.

 Sometimes keystrokes are not sent, the latency can be brutal, and your connection may timeout.

 ### Mosh to the rescue :metal:

-[Mosh](https://mosh.org/) is the mobile shell that alleviates many of the responsiveness problems that plague ssh.
+[Mosh](https://mosh.org/) is the mobile shell that alleviates the responsiveness problems that plague ssh.
 Instead of using TCP, it uses UDP so your connection can persist across network changes or putting your laptop to sleep.

-It is dead simple to install and has clients/packages for just about every OS out there.
+The program is dead simple to install and has clients/packages for about every OS out there.
 It also authenticates with ssh so if you are using ssh, you can use mosh.

 If you have ever struggled with the rigid connection oriented nature of ssh and are looking for something more flexible, [try mosh](https://mosh.org/#getting).
-I guarantee you will not be disappointed.
+I guarantee you it will not disappoint.